 Your true account value is the actual value of the account where you put your original investment.
 In other words, the cash value of (account A).
 It might be larger, or smaller, or the same as the benefit base (account B).
 But the roll-up has no effect on the real world account value.

 If you were to instead choose to use the generic Systemic Withdrawal Option, available in most annuities without a fee, you will often receive a higher monthly payout option, earn a current, real life rate of return and retain control over the distribution of your entire account.

-There are without a doubt going to circumstances where an income rider and roll-up rate will be a perfect fit for certain goals and scenarios however, there are a great many moving pieces, restrictions involved so it is important to work with someone you trust to determine when or if you fall into these circumstances.
+There are without a doubt going to be circumstances where an income rider and roll-up rate will be a perfect fit for certain goals and scenarios.
+However, there are a great many moving pieces and restrictions involved so it is important to work with someone you trust to determine when or if you fall into these circumstances.

-In the end though, if you are being offered 8%, you now know that it's not as simple as it sounds.
+In the end, if you are being offered 8%, you now know that it’s not as simple as it sounds.